 Retired and Senior Volunteer Program

 Created by Congress in 1968 with the Older Americans Act, RSVP was launched in 1971.
 It is designed to provide opportunities for retired and older people age 55 and up to participate more fully in their communities through significant service addressing critical community needs.
 The RSVP volunteers serve under several "workplans".
-Locally, our RSVP volunteers support workplans in the areas of Education (tutoring and mentoring), Healthy Futures (food banks and independent living services), Veterans, Capacity Building (blood drive support and thrift stores), and Other Community Priorities (free and low cost health clinics).
+Locally, our RSVP volunteers support workplans in the areas of Food Banks and Low-Cost Clinics.
+Volunteer positions are also available in over 100 nonprofits serving in various areas such as education, animal services, hospitals, museums, etc.

 BENEFITS OF RSVP MEMBERSHIP